 Since its founding in 1956, CPP, Inc., has been a leading publisher and provider of innovative products and services for individual and organizational development.
-Available in more than 20 languages, the company's hundreds of products help people and organizations grow and develop by improving performance and increasing understanding.
-Among CPP's world-renowned brands and services are the Myers-Briggs Type Indicator®, Strong Interest Inventory®, Thomas-Kilmann Conflict Mode Instrument (TKI), FIRO®, CPI 260®, and California Psychological InventoryTM (CPITM) assessments, and CPP Professional Services.
+CPP has been supplying reliable training solutions to businesses of all sizes, including the Fortune 500, for more than 50 years.
+The company's hundreds of unique offerings have been used by millions of individuals in more than 100 countries, in more than 20 languages, to help people and organizations grow and develop by improving performance and increasing understanding.
+Among CPP's world-renowned brands are the Myers-Briggs Type Indicator[®] (MBTI®), Strong Interest Inventory®, Thomas-Kilmann Conflict Mode Instrument (TKI), FIRO-B®, CPI 260®, and California Psychological InventoryTM (CPITM) assessments.